Meridian MCP documentation

-Meridian is a skill router for AI agents — local stdio MCP
+Meridian is a orbital task router β local stdio MCP

 for Claude Code/Cursor/Windsurf, hosted remote MCP